hardwario/docs/chester/firmware-sdk/install-ubuntu.md

    $HOME/.local/opt/zephyr-sdk-0.14.1/setup.sh
    ```

-1. Create the directory for your application and switch into it:
+1. Create the directory for your application and switch to it:

    ```
    mkdir chester-app && cd chestep-app